On the control of the difference between two Brownian motions: a dynamic copula approach: Introduction

 Our major contribution is to construct a family of dynamic copulae in $\mathcal{C}_B$ that can achieve all the values between 0 and the supremum of $S_{\eta,t}$ on $\mathcal{C}_B$.
 We first prove that

 in Proposition \ref{boundcopuladynamic} (ii), implying that the Gaussian copulae can not describe all the values that can be achieved by $S_{\eta,t}$.
-This supremum is achieved with the copula of the Brownian motion and it reflection, which we call the Reflection Brownian Copula, and which a closed formula is given in Proposition \ref{copulareflection}.
+This supremum is achieved with the copula of the Brownian motion and its reflection, which we call the Reflection Brownian Copula, and which a closed formula is given in Proposition \ref{copulareflection}.
+In the case where $X$ and $Y$ are two normal random variables $\mathcal{N}\left(0,\sqrt{t}\right)$, the supremum of $\mathbb{P}\left(X-Y \geq \eta \right)$ without constraint on the copula is also equal to $2\Phi\Bigl(\frac{-\eta}{2\sqrt{t}}\Bigr)$, see Proposition \ref{boundcopula} (ii) below that follows from \cite[Section 6.1, Example 6.2]{nelsen06}.
+The supremum for $\mathbb{P}_{C}\left(B^1_t - B^2_t \geq \eta\right)$ is then the same for Markovian pairs and all pairs of Brownian motions.
 Deriving a new family of copulae that is described in Proposition \ref{randombarrier} from the Reflection Brownian Copula, it is possible to achieve all the value between 0 and $2\Phi\Bigl(\frac{-\eta}{2\sqrt{t}}\Bigr)$, which means that

 this is the result of Proposition \ref{boundcopuladynamic} (iii).
+The range of possible values for $\mathbb{P}_{C}\left(B^1_t - B^2_t \geq \eta\right)$ is the same for Markovian pairs and all pairs of Brownian motions.
 Copulae used to achieve values in $Ran\left(S_{\eta,t}\right)$ present two states depending on the value of $B^1_t - B^2_t$: one of positive correlation and one of negative one.
 These copulae are asymmetric and to our knowledge, these are the only asymmetric copulae suitable for Brownian motions available in the literature.

-The structure of dependence of these copulae are too strong in the sense that the Brownian motions have a correlation of $1$ in an infinite horizon.
-We derive one model based on the reflection of the Brownian motion where the dependence is relaxed: it is our multi-barrier correlation model.
-We define two barriers $\nu$ and $\eta$ with $\nu < \eta$.
-We consider two independent Brownian motions $X$ and $B^Y$, and we construct the Brownian motion $Y^n$ that is correlated to $\tilde{X}^n$: